Hi... We're the Miracles: Release

 Hi...
 We're the Miracles was released on CD by Motown Records in the early 1990s.

 Hi...
 We're the Miracles and four other Miracles albums were re-released as part of the 2009 Motown 50th anniversary limited edition CD release The Miracles-Depend On Me: The Early Albums.

+Reception

+In a retrospective review, Bruce Eder of Allmusic called Hi...
+We're the Miracles "a magnificent debut, filled with impeccable vocal performances, inventive and occasionally brilliant songwriting, and an aching romantic aura."
+He said that all the songs on the album are "winners", yet even in that company the tracks "Heart Like Mine", "Shop Around", and "Way Over There" stand out as highlights.
+He concluded the album to be essential even for casual listeners.